bellaliu2023/The-Physics-Grid/software.md

 - [Virtual Reflectometer](https://sourceforge.net/projects/virtualreflectometer/) - With Virtual Reflectometer (VR), you can simulate the basic alignment scans of a basic X ray reflectometer (diffractometer) with a Goebel mirror using ray tracing.
   With this program, you can characterize reflectometers and get a reflectometer-dependent overillumination correction for X Ray Reflectivity (XRR) scans.
   The pogram serves as an educational tool for explaining alignment and for a proper overillumination correction of XRR data.

+- [water_hammer_simulation](https://sourceforge.net/projects/water-hammer-simulation/) - With differents numerical methods this application simulate the water hammer phenomenon.

+  **features**

+  - Calculate pressure, hydraulic head and velocity as function of time in a simple configuration.
+  - Use differents numerical methods.
+  - Can see animation!
+  - Export results as tables.

 - [webgl-ripples](https://github.com/m-ender/webgl-ripples) - A physically realistic real-time simulation of (transversal) 2D waves in